run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/configuration/configure-mobile-options.md

 Before getting started
 --------------------------

-It's necessary to previously install the CITSmart Enterprise ITSM application in the mobile.
+It's necessary to previously install the CITSmart SM application in the mobile.

 Procedure